reeseschultz/ReeseUnityDemos/README.md

 ### IL2CPP Setup

-If, despite prior warning, you still want to use IL2CPP, note that you need to install `clang` on Ubuntu via:
+Note that you may need to install `clang` on Ubuntu via:

 ```sh
 sudo apt install clang